Henry Warner Slocum: Congress

+Later career

 Slocum was a major investor in a number of companies and became director of the People's Trust Company, the Williamsburg City Fire Insurance Company, and other successful ventures.
 Slocum was also a trustee of the Park Savings Bank of Brooklyn, New York, which failed in the depression of 1876.

 In 1875, Slocum launched a campaign for civil service reform in the city of Brooklyn.
 He advocated for the hiring of qualified representatives rather than political appointments.

 Slocum was appointed Commissioner of the department of city works of Brooklyn, New York in 1876 and was involved in many civic improvements, from surface transportation to the Brooklyn Bridge.

 Slocum was an early advocate for the building of the Brooklyn Bridge, which would link Brooklyn to Manhattan.
 Slocum went on a study mission to view other bridges built by proposed Brooklyn Bridge designer John Roebling.
 He was an early investor in the Brooklyn Bridge and was appointed to the Board of Directors.
 He advocated unsuccessfully for having no bridge tolls.
 Slocum's name is prominent on a bronze tablet that is located on one of the bridge's towers.

 Slocum was also active in the building of streetcar systems in Brooklyn.
 He founded and was president of the Brooklyn Crosstown Railroad, which started service in 1872 and became one of the most profitable streetcar lines in the city.
 In addition, he was a large stockholder in other rail lines and was president of the Brooklyn and Coney Island Railroad Company.
 He was an early advocate of converting the horse-drawn rail cars to electricity.

 In 1877, Slocum was elected president of the Society of the Army of the Potomac, at a reunion in Providence, Rhode Island.

 In 1880, Slocum traveled with his family to Europe.
 In addition to serving again in the Congress (beginning in 1883), Slocum remained active in Civil War veterans' affairs.
 He was president of the Board of Trustees of the New York State Soldiers' and Sailors' Home in Bath, New York, serving until 1887, and was a member of the New York Monuments Commission for the battlefield of Gettysburg.
 He served on this commission until his death.

+Relationship with Sherman

 Slocum remained friends with Gen. William Tecumseh Sherman until Sherman's death in 1891.
 Both Gen. Oliver Howard and Gen. Slocum planned Sherman's funeral and were honorary pall bearers.

+Retirement

 Slocum never wrote his memoirs, as had other prominent Union generals.
 He, however wrote a number of articles about his wartime service for popular magazines, such as Century Magazine.
 These articles were later reprinted in Battles and Leaders of the Civil War in 1887.